wgmo/graphtik/docs/source/pipelines.rst

     :graphvar: weekday

-Notice that the pipeline to override was added last, at the bottom; that's because the operations *added earlier in the call (further to the left) overrider any identically-named operations added later*.
+Notice that the pipeline to override was added last, at the bottom; that's because the operations *added earlier in the call (further to the left) override any identically-named operations added later*.

 Notice also that the overridden "sleep" operation hasn't got any actual role